 All graduating students, whether participating in the graduation ceremony or not, must complete a Graduation Application.
-This form, available online, initiates the graduation audit and the process of preparing diplomas.
+This is available on MUHUB and will initiate the final graduation audit and the process of preparing diplomas.
 Upon completion of all degree requirements, and following the student's graduation date, diplomas may be picked up or will be mailed to the permanent address of record within ten weeks of the ceremony.
-August and December graduates are invited to participate in the graduation ceremony the following May.
+December graduates are invited to participate in the graduation ceremony the following May; August graduates are invited to participate in the graduation ceremony the previous May.